Start9Labs/documentation/source/support/FAQ/usage-faq.rst

 Do I need to delete existing backups before doing a new backup?
 Or does a new backup override the old backup?
 -------------------------------------------------------------------------------------------------------------
 No, you don’t need to delete the old backups.
-The tech we use updates the existing backup.
+The technology we use updates the existing backup.

 Why would I even buy this when I can just build it for free??
 -------------------------------------------------------------